BosqueLanguage/bosquelanguage.github.io/README.md

-#The Bosque Programming Language and Platform Blog
+#The Bosque Language and Platform Blog

 This blog is intended as a place to share thoughts and ideas about the Bosque programming language and platform.
 Some of these are foundational concepts that shape the  project.
 Others are just fun things that came up and seem worth sharing.